Electronic-Mango/philosopher-discord-bot/README.md

 These commands are available when you start typing `/`.

  * `/help` - prints help message
- * `/all` - uwuifies ALL messages sent in this channel (available onlu in servers and with relevant bot permissions)
+ * `/all` - uwuifies ALL messages sent in this channel (available only in servers and with relevant bot permissions)
  * `/this <text to uwuify>` - uwuifies text given as an argument to this command
  * `/previous` - uwuifies previous message in this channel (except this bot messages)
  * `/quote` - sends an inspirational uwuified quote

 ### Uwuifying all messages

 Uwuifying all messages is done through a webhook.
 When `all` command is executed a webhook is added to the channel.
 This new webhook will have the same name and avatar as the bot.